Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 November 2024 17.27.47 UTC
+- WIB: Rabu, 13 November 2024 18.20.35 UTC
-- WITA: Rabu, 13 November 2024 18.27.47 UTC
+- WITA: Rabu, 13 November 2024 19.20.35 UTC
-- WIT: Rabu, 13 November 2024 19.27.47 UTC
+- WIT: Rabu, 13 November 2024 20.20.35 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship